 Of course, texts such as these were under close scrutiny for the effect that they might have on their audiences’ behavior.
 While they capitalized on public fascination and fears about the modern girl, they also developed strategies to tell such stories in ways that shielded them from censorship and excessive public outcry.
 Filmmakers were under even greater constraints than popular authors when it came to what they could portray.
 Not surprisingly, the film version of Flaming Youth had to rework and tame the story for the cinematic context, but the contents of the novel were still a powerful presence in the film text.

 Ross, Sara, "Screening the Modern Girl: Intermediality in the Adaptation of Flaming Youth" (2010).
-School of Communication and Media Arts Faculty Publications.
+Communication and Media Arts Faculty Publications.
 9.